learningmatter-mit/azo_barriers/setup.md

 If the `setup.sh` script does not work, then you can perform the following steps instead.
 These are the steps followed by `setup.sh` under the hood.

-To create the environment, use the following commands:
+To create the `barriers` conda environment, use the following commands:

 ```bash
 conda upgrade conda